Posts Tagged ‘McLaren M10B Chev’

 AH AMS Mar 66 a

-He raced three such cars; 904/8 chassis # ‘906-007′ and two 906 Spyders; one during 1967 and another in 1971/2, the latter cars used chassis’ supplied by Porsche but neither had a chassis number, giving more than one historian a headache or two…
+He raced three such cars; 904/8 chassis # ‘906-007’ and two 906 Spyders; one during 1967 and another in 1971-72, the latter cars used chassis supplied by Porsche, but neither had a chassis number, giving more than one historian a headache or two…

 Alan Hamilton was born on 29 July 1942.
-After attending Camberwell High School in Melbourne’s leafy eastern suburbs he joined the family firm, which was to expand hugely over the ensuing decades under his leadership.
-A competition licence quickly succeeeded his road licence at 18, initial competition exploits were in a VW contesting trials and gymkhanas.
-A 1958 Porsche 356 Super followed, he competed at country meetings and hillclimbs, the car in standard form.
-A 1959 Convertible followed which was also successful.
+After attending Camberwell High School in Melbourne’s leafy eastern suburbs, he joined the family firm, which was to expand hugely over the ensuing decades under his leadership.
+A competition licence quickly succeeded his road licence at 18, initial competition exploits were in a VW contesting trials and gymkhanas.
+A 1958 Porsche 356 Super followed; he competed in this standard car at country meetings and hillclimbs.
+A 1959 Convertible followed, which was also successful.

 In early 1965 Hamilton headed for Europe including a stint working in the Porsche factory, the 904/8 Bergspyder was purchased during that trip and shipped to Australia for the 1966 season, clearly a step up in performance for the young driver…